This post may contain affiliate links. Please see my disclosure policy for details.

 12. Check into the Jamaica Inn hotel!

-I have always just stopped by the Jamaica Inn on my way home from Cornwall but on my most recent visit I decided to stay there for the evening.
+I have always just stopped by the Jamaica Inn on my way home from Cornwall but on the most recent visit I decided to stay there for the evening.

 My room was really cosy with a super soft double bed and had a fantastic view of the moor from my window.
 I had a coffee and tea making facilities and the bathroom was also squeaky clean.